What is a good example of a conceptual framework?

 Control variable: student learning style

-Although they sound similar, conceptual and theoretical frameworks have different goals and are used in different contexts.
-Understanding which to use will help researchers craft better studies.
+Although they sound similar, conceptual and theoretical frameworks have different goals and contexts.
+Knowing which to use helps researchers craft better studies.

-Conceptual frameworks describe a broad overview of the subject and outline key concepts, variables, and the relationships between them.
-They provide structure to studies that are more exploratory in nature, where the relationships between the variables are still being established.
-They are particularly helpful in studies that are complex or interdisciplinary because they help researchers better organize the factors involved in the study.
+Conceptual frameworks give a broad overview of the subject, outlining key concepts, variables, and the relationships between them.
+They suit exploratory studies where those relationships are still being established, and they’re particularly helpful in complex or interdisciplinary work because they organize the factors involved.

-Theoretical frameworks, on the other hand, are used when the research question is more clearly defined and there’s an existing body of work to draw upon.
-They define the relationships between the variables and help researchers predict outcomes.
-They are particularly helpful when researchers want to refine the existing body of knowledge rather than establish it.
+Theoretical frameworks apply when the research question is more clearly defined and there’s an existing body of work to draw on.
+They define the relationships between variables and help researchers predict outcomes—ideal when refining existing knowledge rather than establishing it.

 Do you want to discover previous research faster?